mrizaln/madbfs/README.md

 - [ ] Implement proper permission check.
 - [ ] Implement versioning on each node that expires every certain period of time.
 When a node expires it needs to query the files from the device again.
 - [ ] Periodic cache invalidation.
 Current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cache-size` limit.
-- [ ] Eliminate copying data to and from memory when transferring/copying files within the filesystem.
+- [x] Eliminate copying data to and from memory when transferring/copying files within the filesystem.
+- [ ] Use multiple threads backing the async runtime